Programmer-Network/Programmer-Network-Kubernetes/docusaurus/docs/networking/setup-metallb.md

 3. **Ingress Routing Issues**:
    - Verify the `Ingress` resource, and ensure that the service names and ports match correctly with your application.
    - Validate Traefik's logs for any issues related to routing.

----

-That's it!
-By following these steps, you should have MetalLB providing external IPs to Traefik, allowing you to expose Kubernetes services externally via MetalLB-managed LoadBalancer IPs.